Javier Milei: Political positions

 Milei advocates minimal government, focusing on administering justice and ensuring security, with a philosophy rooted in life, liberty, and property, and free market principles.
 He criticizes socialism and communism, advocating economic liberalization and restructuring of government ministries.
 He opposes Argentina's Central Bank and current taxation policies.

 Economically, Milei is influenced by the Austrian school, and admires former President Carlos Menem's policies.
 He supports capitalism, viewing socialism as embodying envy and coercion.
 Milei proposes reducing government ministries and addressing economic challenges through spending cuts and fiscal reforms, criticizing previous administrations for excessive spending.
-He has praised the monetary policies of former British prime minister Margaret Thatcher and called her "a great leader".
+He has praised the monetary policies of former British prime minister Margaret Thatcher, and called her "a great leader".

-Milei opposes abortion and euthanasia, is against marriage, rejects the characterization of homosexuality as a disease, and supports privatization in education and healthcare.
-He opposes mandatory vaccination and supports drug legalization and the legalization of prostitution.
-As a supporter of the right to keep and bear arms, Milei advocates for the deregulation of firearm ownership and proposes immigration restrictions for criminals.
+Milei opposes abortion and euthanasia, and supports privatization in education and health care.
+He opposes mandatory vaccination, and supports drug legalization and the legalization of prostitution.
+As a supporter of the right to keep and bear arms, Milei advocates for the deregulation of firearm ownership, and proposes immigration restrictions for criminals.
 In foreign policy, Milei criticizes the IMF, opposes trade unions, aligns with anti-socialist figures of the Americas like Donald Trump and Jair Bolsonaro, and prioritizes alliances with the United States and Israel.
-Milei has disputed the estimated death toll of the Dirty War and removed funding for special prosecutors claiming it violates the country's constitution.
+Milei has disputed the estimated death toll of the Dirty War, and removed funding for special prosecutors, claiming it violates the country's constitution.
 He had been critical of relations with China because of its communist ideology during his presidential campaign, but he came to see China as a business partner in the first year of his presidency.
 He supports Ukraine against Russia in the latter's ongoing invasion.
-He opposes the transgender rights movement and what he calls a "cult of gender ideology".
+He opposes the transgender rights movement, and what he calls a "cult of gender ideology".
 He repealed the decree that established a job quota for transgender people in the public sector.

 Milei advocates for dialogue with the United Kingdom over the Falkland Islands sovereignty dispute.
 In May 2024, he indicated, for the time being, his general acceptance of the Falkland Islands' status as a British Overseas Territory, accepting that it could take decades for Argentina to regain control of them.
 Though asserting that Argentina would not "relinquish [our] sovereignty" over the islands, Milei said he would not "seek conflict with the United Kingdom", preferring to resolve the dispute "within the framework of peace".

+Javier Milei has adopted a strongly pro-Israel foreign policy stance since taking office.
+According to Reuters, his administration has expressed intentions to strengthen diplomatic relations with Israel, and re-orient Argentina's foreign policy closer to Israeli positions.
+Milei has considered relocating Argentina's embassy from Tel Aviv to Jerusalem, a move that would align Argentina with a small number of countries recognizing Jerusalem as Israel's capital.
+He is one of the most pro-Israel leaders in Latin America, particularly following his election and subsequent diplomatic engagements with Israeli officials.